How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 "A/B tests across 1,200 SaaS landing pages showed that pages with a single CTA convert 27% higher than pages with three or more CTAs."

 The difference is specificity.
 When a claim includes a named sample size, a precise percentage, or a measurable outcome, the model treats it as a fact worth attributing rather than a generality it can paraphrase.
-According to Aggarwal et al. (2024) in the Princeton GEO study, adding statistics to content increases citation frequency by 25%.
+According to Aggarwal et al. (2024), adding statistics to content increases citation frequency by approximately 25%.

 Content that presents first-party data — surveys, experiments, benchmarks, proprietary analysis — gets cited at dramatically higher rates than content that merely references other people's data.
 ChatGPT attributes information to its origin, not to intermediaries who summarize it.